 The author evidently thinks that this asserts that Jesus is literally (and essentially?) omniscient.
 But it need not be read that way, and should not, in light of Jesus’s straightforward statement that he does not know something which God (aka the Father) knows – which, conveniently, our young apologist ignores.

 “[The above] evidences Dale’s chronic inability to argue in good faith.
 He acts as though that’s inconsistent with orthodox Christology, but he knows perfectly well that orthodox Christology operates with a two-natures paradigm.” – Steve Hays

-I would also point out something in this regard, that Tuggy does not address the plain statement of the text, that Jesus knows all things, among them being the hearts of men but as Steve above points out, attempts to interpret a different text in a Unitarian way while criticising the consistency of the Trinitarian framework.
+I would also point out something in this regard, that Tuggy does not address the plain statement of the text, that Jesus knows all things, among them, being the hearts of men but as Steve above points out, attempts to interpret a different text in a Unitarian way while criticizing the consistency of the Trinitarian framework.
 Color me impressed.

 One can also point out that the texts he references need not at all be interpreted in the manner he proposes.
 As this is not related to the article in any meaningful way, I will simply provide a source bellow.

 Dr Tuggy continues to point out that Jesus hearing the prayers of millions of believers and processing them as a mere human, then also fulfilling them doesn’t require omniscience.